marklishman/colors-microservices/white/README.md

 ### Database

-No need to install a database.
+There is no need to install a database.
 This microservice uses an embedded MongoDb database which is started and populated each time the application is executed.

 Why MongoDb?
 Because it supports reactive repositories, JDBC does not.